cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 - Players can walk through the individual spirits' stories at their own pace, since the spirits live "naturally" on the boat, but will grow as you provide more ameneties, continue their signature quests
+- Heartfelt stories, told through gameplay (minor spoiler: the hamster asking for a house multiple times)

 ## Conclusion
 You might like this game if: